 This idea -- the fissures in ordinary logic theory -- is how I explain tarot's effectiveness.
 I think there are ways of knowing things that aren't about logic and reason and mathematical formulas.
 Using a tool that sidesteps ordinary logic opens our eyes to subtle clues, gut feelings, symbols, and when we're tapped into that kind of information, our intuition tells us everything we need to know.

 We've all got intuition, and it is so wise.
 When your intuition wants to say something to your conscious mind, it can be kind of tricky to hear; we're living in a loud, busy world where information has to be backed up with data and pro/con lists in order to be credible.
 Intuition will speak whatever language it can to make itself heard.
 Tarot is just one of those languages.
 In a reading, your conscious mind sees the cards and detects the message your intuition is trying to send.
 An insightful reader is essentially the translator; the conversation is all yours.

 In other words, here's the gist: Tarot works because it's weird.
 The weirdness is an essential part of the formula.
 The method isn't sensible, so the guesses at answers don't have to make obvious sense either.
 On some level, you recognize that you're already a weirdo who uses tarot, so you may as well dig in to that weirdness and just let your heart's inexplicable truth bubble up.
 This is how tarot reveals hidden, unexpected insights that nevertheless feel so. freaking. right.

 Wishing you the most luminous fissures in ordinary logic,

-To book a reading or contact me for any other reason, please click here.
+To book a reading, please click here.